NathanACO/metaJAM/README.md

 source bamdam-env/bin/activate \
 pip install bamdam

+- taxadb
+  1) Makes it accessible from everywhere on your cluster
+  2) Create a python environment \
+python -m venv taxadb \
+source taxadb/bin/activate \
+pip3 install taxadb

 ## Input files
 1. If running the pipeline from scratch
 Path of the raw sequencing samples to be processed